ruotianluo/ImageCaptioning.pytorch/README.md

 There's something difference compared to neuraltalk2.
 - Instead of using random split, we use [karpathy's split](http://cs.stanford.edu/people/karpathy/deepimagesent/caption_datasets.zip).
-- Instead of including the convnet in the model, we use preprocessed features.
+- Put resnet in the loop, instead of preprocessing.
-- Use resnet101; the same way as in self-critical (the preprocessing code may have bug, haven't tested yet)
+- Use resnet101; the same way as in knowing when to look (resize and crop).

 # TODO:
-- eval code for arbitrary images
 - Other models

 # Requirements